 “Employers recognize that some flexibility is needed to help workers successfully manage their time during the hectic holiday season,” says John Reed, a Robert Half senior executive director.
 “Allowing professionals to attend to the occasional personal errand at work, like holiday shopping, can make all the difference to them during this busy time of year.”

-My observation: As a boss myself for more than two decades, I can remember a time when we prevented employees from logging onto that scary new thing called the Internet.
+My observation: I’ve been a boss for more than two decades.
+And I can remember a time when we prevented employees from logging onto that scary new thing called the Internet.
 We feared employees would get nothing done — and in those days, we may have been correct.
 Today, both employers and employees have matured about technology, and there’s much more trust in both directions.

 Overtime and overload

-One reason bosses might be easing up on Internet use at work is the acknowledgement that employees are working harder and longer than in the past.
+Why might bosses be easing up on Internet use at work?
+They may acknowledge that employees work harder and longer than in the past.

 A new study from talent management firm Cornerstone OnDemand reveals “68 percent of U.S. full-time employees are suffering from work overload, a 14 percent jump from 2013.”